klequis/klequis.io/site/content/blog/installing-mongodb-on-ubuntu/index.md

 ```

 Response:

 ```console
 Successfully added user: { "user" : "superUser", "roles" : [ "root" ] }
 ```

-## Enable Authenticaton
+## Enable Authentication

-To enable authentication you need to add a line to the `mongo.service` file.
+To enable authentication you need to modify a line in the `mongo.service` file.

 > In the steps below the editor 'GNU nano' will be used.
 However, you can use any editor you are comfortable with.
-I you want to know more about nano, [visit its documentation](https://www.nano-editor.org/dist/latest/nano.html).
+If you want to know more about Nano, [visit its documentation](https://www.nano-editor.org/dist/latest/nano.html).

 Exit the mongo shell.

 ```console
 ctrl+c
 ```

-Use nano to edit the file.
+Use Nano to edit the file.

 ```
 sudo nano /lib/systemd/system/mongod.service
 ```

-Find the line
+Find this line:

 ```
 ExecStart=/usr/bin/mongod --config /etc/mongod.conf
 ```

-And add `--auth` to it so the full line is
+And add `--auth` to it so the full line is:

 ```
 ExecStart=/usr/bin/mongod --auth --config /etc/mongod.conf
 ```

-If you are not familiar with Nano, note the keyboard shortcuts at the bottom of the editor.
-To save the file and exit Nano
+If you are not familiar with Nano, it is keyboard driven.
+The shortcuts are at the bottom of the editor.
+To save the file and exit Nano:

 - `ctrl+o` then `enter` to write the file to disk
 - `ctrl+x` to exit Nano

 Next you need to reload system level configuration with the command: